 When putting any car on your 2 post hoist it is important to follow the manufacturers recommended jacking points for vehicle lifts.
 Failing to do so could result in serious injury or even death.

 Once the vehicle is securely on the lifting pads, lift it until the wheels are only just off the ground.
 Then walk around the vehicle giving the body a firm shake to ensure it is safe to work under.

 Step 19: Lifting your car in the air

 Once you are happy that the car is safe to lift, you may raise it to your desired height.
-You will hear the safety locks clicking as the vehicle lifts.
+You will hear the safety locks clicking as the hoist lifts.

 Step 20: Lowering your car back down

-Once your car is on the safety locks you will not be able to lower it down without raising it slightly first.
+Once your hoist arms have the safety locks engaged you will not be able to lower it down without first raising it slightly.